Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 sidebar_position: 1
 ---

-Order Builder is a tool for creating and placing orders on Super Protocol.
+Order Builder is a tool to pick the order's components, configure them, calculate prices, and place orders.
 Learn more about [Orders](/fundamentals/orders).

 (image: Order Builder full screen)
 <br/>